yliu21/Deep-Feature-Selection/README.md

 # Deep-Feature-Selection

-train a CNN for prediction
-perform feaure selection using occlusion
+train a CNN for prediction and perform feaure selection using occlusion